Maya Le Clark: Career

 Le Clark began acting at the age of four doing auditions.
-Her first role was in the Nickelodeon comedy television series The Thundermans (2015-2018) as Chloe Thunderman, the youngest Thunderman child.
+Her first role was in the Nickelodeon comedy television series The Thundermans (2015–2018) as Chloe Thunderman, the youngest Thunderman child.
 Between this time she appeared in the Nickelodeon television films Nickelodeon's Ho Ho Holiday Special (2015) and Nickelodeon's Sizzling Summer Camp Special (2017).

-Le Clark later appeared in two episodes of the Nickelodeon comedy television series Knight Squad (2018-2019) as Brea, a girl who is educated by Sage.
+Le Clark later appeared in two episodes of the Nickelodeon comedy television series Knight Squad (2018–2019) as Brea, a girl who is educated by Sage.
 She also appeared as the child version of Cleo Cazo in the superhero film The Suicide Squad (2021).

 In 2024, she reprised the role of Chloe Thunderman in the follow-up film The Thundermans Return (2024).
-In 2025, she starred and reprised the role of Chloe in The Thundermans: Undercover (2025-present) along original series actors Kira Kosarin and Jack Griffo who portray Phoebe Thunderman and Max Thunderman respectively.
+In 2025, she starred and reprised the role of Chloe in The Thundermans: Undercover (2025–present) along original series actors Kira Kosarin and Jack Griffo who portray Phoebe Thunderman and Max Thunderman respectively.

-On July 31, 2025, it was announced that Le Clark would reprise her role as Chloe Thunderman on the film Clash of the Thundermans, which is set to premiere on Paramount+ and Nickelodeon in 2026.
+On July 31, 2025, it was announced that Le Clark would reprise her role as Chloe Thunderman on the film Clash of the Thundermans, which premiered on Paramount+ and Nickelodeon in 2026.